rkeatinggodfrey/ENY2890/05_DGE/readme.md

 #### (1) Read in counts files
 + Option A: read in folder of counts files in .tsv format and combine in R
-+ Option B: combine counts files into single file using Excel or Google Sheets
++ Option B: combine counts files into single file using Excel or Google Sheets, save as .csv format, then import single file using  ```read.csv``` function

 #### (2) Import metadata file into R
 The sample names here need to match the column names in your counts file.